 - (a) A statutory trust may indemnify and hold harmless any trustee or beneficial owner or other person with respect to any claim or demand on the person by reason of the person's relationship with the trust if the claim or demand does not arise from the person's bad faith, willful misconduct, or reckless indifference.
-[For Discussion: Question from the floor why this provision is permissive and not mandatory.] - (b) Expenses, including reasonable attorney's fees and costs, incurred by a trustee, beneficial owner, or any other person in connection with a claim or demand on the person by reason of the person's relationship with or to a statutory trust may be paid by the trust in advance of the final disposition of the claim or demand upon an undertaking by or on behalf of the person to repay the trust if the person is ultimately determined not to be entitled to be indemnified under subsection (a). - (c) A term in the governing instrument relieving or exonerating a trustee from liability is unenforceable to the extent that it relieves the trustee from liability for conduct involving bad faith, willful misconduct, or reckless indifference.
+[For Discussion: Question from the floor why this provision is permissive and not mandatory.] - (b) Expenses, including reasonable attorney's fees and costs, incurred by a trustee, beneficial owner, or any other person in connection with a claim or demand on the person by reason of the person's relationship with or to a statutory trust may be paid by the trust in advance of the final disposition of the claim or demand upon an undertaking by or on behalf of the person to repay the trust if the person is ultimately determined not to be entitled to be indemnified under subsection (a). - (c) A term in the governing instrument relieving or exonerating a trustee from liability is faith, willful misconduct, or reckless indifference.